 The M&O subway made its last run on August 30, 2002.

-Until recently this passenger underpass remained beneath the track right-of-way.
+For years after subway service ended, this passenger underpass remained beneath the track right-of-way on the Leonard’s parking lot.
 The underpass has been filled in.

-But the parking lot retains some relics of the M&O line.
-The subway line’s car maintenance shed and yard remain.
+Above ground the subway line’s car maintenance shed and yard remain on the parking lot.
 Rails still run to the shed and yard.

 The shed has been repurposed as a venue for special events.